 As the stainless-steel blade is smaller than other chef’s knives, the handle is easy to control when slicing, chopping, mincing and dicing all kinds of food.
 It’s not cheap, but it’s a great all-round knife, especially for those with smaller hands.

 What makes a good kitchen knife?

-There are two main styles to choose from when buying a kitchen knife – German and Japanese, and there are some key differences between the two.
+There are two main styles to choose from when buying a kitchen knife – German and Japanese.
+Here's what to look for in a good kitchen knife:

 One of the first things to note is that German and Japanese knives are composed of different types of steel.
 Japanese blades are made of a harder type of steel, which does also make them brittle – meaning they can be prone to cracking.
 Harder steel does mean that Japanese blades hold an edge better, but they are often thinner, more delicate blades too.

 Japanese knives are usually sharper than their German counterparts, with an angle of 15 or 16 degrees, compared to 20 on the German knives.
 If you like master craftsmanship, you'll be pleased to hear Japanese blades are almost always hand-honed, whereas German knives are refined with a machine.

 This is probably the most important factor when choosing which type of kitchen knife to go for.
 Japanese knives excel at fine slicing and are essentially precision tools – perfect to cut delicate items like fish and tomatoes.
 They don't fare well chopping pineapples or pumpkins.
 In fact, this can actually damage them.
 German style knives are better for tough to chop items, as well as crushing.